mcorino/wxRuby3/lib/wx/doc/extra/13_validators.md

   before transfer to the associated window.<br>
   <br>
   The methods {Wx::Validator::Binding#on_transfer_from_window} and {Wx::Validator::Binding#on_transfer_to_window} provide
-  the means to specify user defined handlers for storing the data transferred from the associated window or retrieving the data to transfer to the associated window.
+  the means to specify user defined binding handlers for storing the data transferred from the associated window or retrieving the data to transfer to the associated window.
 Like with event handling the handlers can be specified using a `String` or `Symbol`, a `Proc` or a `Method`.<br>
   <br>